-Special tax rules apply to investments through defined contribution plans and other tax-qualified plans, including certain minimum distribution requirements.
-The Fund's structure as an interval fund, pursuant to which the Fund will make a Repurchase Offer twelve months after commencement of investment operations and quarterly thereafter, which offers may be oversubscribed, could cause a shareholder to be unable to tender its shares when or in the amount that it desires, which inability may make it difficult for a shareholder that is a tax-qualified plan to meet minimum distribution requirements.
-Shareholders should consult their tax advisers to determine the suitability of shares of the Fund as an investment through such plans, and the precise effect of such an investment on their particular tax situation.
+Special tax rules apply to investments through defined contribution plans and other tax-qualified plans.
+Shareholders should consult their tax advisers to determine the suitability of shares of the Fund as an investment through such plans, and the precise effect of an investment on their particular tax situation.